 Seasoned ice fishers can simply obtain a license and head out to the ice on one of Maine’s beautiful frozen lakes.
 On Moosehead Lake, visitors can rent ice shacks for the day, and several outdoor outfitters (such as Northwoods) offer guided ice fishing tours.

 Hike Mt.
-Abram under the full moon
+Abram

 Celebrate the life of one of Maine’s greatest poets